kronos9029/CP610-assignment1/NUMERICAL_RESCALING_ANALYSIS.md

 **Key Point:**
 - **Question 1 (Encoding)** does NOT feed into **Question 2c (Rescaling)**
 - Both use `final_cleaned_dataset.csv` as their starting point
-- Rescaling operates only on numerical columns (Quantity, Price Per Unit, Total Spent)
+- Rescaling operates only on numerical columns (Transaction Date, Quantity, Price Per Unit, Total Spent)
+  - Note: Transaction Date requires conversion from string to numeric before scaling
 - Encoding operates only on categorical columns (Customer ID, Location, Payment, etc.)

 ---